antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 doesn't.

-If you want maximum performance, you need to **write code which complies with the heuristics**: it's yet another subset of Python,, but this time it is very loosely specified and often requires deep knowledge of the JIT internals to know exactly what you can and cannot do; let's call this `JITPython`.
+If you want maximum performance, you need to **write code which complies with the heuristics**: it's yet another subset of Python, but this time it is very loosely specified and often requires deep knowledge of the JIT internals to know exactly what you can and cannot do; let's call this `JITPython`.
 It becomes very hard to reason about performance and to predict whether a given piece of code will be fast or slow.
 I call